vobyjs/oby/README.md

 ### `$.effect`

-An effect is a special kind of computed, it doesn't return anything (so it uses a bit less memory), and if you return a function from inside it that's automatically registered as a cleanup function.
+An effect is a special kind of computed, it returns a function for manually disposing of it, and if you return a function from inside it that's automatically registered as a cleanup function.

 ```ts
 import $ from 'oby';